Using MAPS.ME to Navigate

 Planning with MAPS.ME

 Adding a marker is really easy as MAPS has a lot of sights, restaurants, stores, etc already stored in its database.
-Type in “Tokyo Tower” and you’ll be shown the location of Tokyo Tower without needing the address (this is the 21st century after all).
-You have the option to put in locations that aren’t already on the app.
+Type in “Tokyo Tower” and you’ll be shown the location of Tokyo Tower without needing the address.
+You also have the option to put in locations that aren’t already on the app.
 The only real difficulty I had was that of course, going to Japan, places often have an English and a Japanese name.
 Some places were written in Japanese only.
 This probably won’t happen with places with a Latin alphabet.

 You also get to write a note on the markers so you can write the English name, or you can jot a note down about when to go or what a certain place is.
 Ex. “closed Mondays” or “shrine with lots of Buddha statues.”
 Again – super useful.